-5:00 p.m. - 6:15 p.m.
-6:30 p.m. - 8:45 p.m.
+5:30 p.m. - 6:15 p.m.
+(Evening Break) 6:30 p.m. - 7:45 p.m.
+8:00 p.m. - 9:15 p.m.

 ENTRANCE REQUIREMENTS

 ADMISSIONS

 The general admissions policy of Weatherford College is established by the Board of Trustees on the recommendation of the administration.
 Specific admission policy is the responsibility of the administration and the faculty.
 The director of admissions is responsible for administering the policy.
 Admission to Weatherford College is open to qualified individuals regardless of race, color, religion, age, sex, national or ethnic origin, veteran status, or disability.
 An admissions application form is available online at www.applytexas.org.